nirmal-25/YouTube-Analytics-and-Sentiment-Analysis/README.md

 This is a cleaned version of the scraped data, and NLTK's [SentimentAnalyzer](https://www.nltk.org/howto/sentiment.html) is used to derive sentiment scores (ranging from -1 to 1) for videos, which are added to the CSV file as an additional feature.

-Each entry in the dataset corresponds to trending videos (2020 to 2022) with features such as - Title,
+Each entry in the dataset corresponds to trending videos (2020 to 2022) with features such as:
+Title,
 Trending Date,
 Published Date,